Add line events by coordinates

 Characteristics of a route, such as speed limit or functional class, can be represented as a line event by providing x-, y-, or optionally, z-coordinate locations as the basis for measure location.
 The coordinate data is stored as routes and measures.

 The coordinates method appears as an optional method in the Add Line Event and Add Multiple Line Events tools.
-To add line events, choose the Coordinates method and provide the x-, y-, and optionally, z-coordinates.
+To add line events, choose the coordinates method and provide the x-, y-, and optionally, z-coordinates.

 Add a line event by coordinates